alphagov/signon/docs/access_and_permissions.md

 - a GOV.UK admin, meaning a user with the role "Superadmin" or "Admin"; or
 - a publishing manager, meaning a user with the role "Super organisation admin" or "Organisation admin"

-Each row represents an app with certain permissions set as delegatable, as indicated by the "Delegatable permissions" column.
+Each row represents an app with certain permissions set as delegated, as indicated by the "Delegated permissions" column.
 The "Grant access" column indicates whether a granter can give a grantee the `signin` permission, and the "Revoke access" column relates to removing the `signin` permission.

-### Dependencies by route
+### "Dependencies by route" sections

 Each "Dependencies by route" section provides a breakdown of which actions are determined by dependencies and a tree or trees of relevant dependencies.
 The aim of this section isn't to go all the way down every node of each dependency tree, but rather to provide enough context on what determines what you can do, and to make it easier to identify shared dependencies.
 There's a particular focus on the different policies that are hit by each route, since the policies are both fundamental to how everything works and the source of a lot of complexity.

+### Delegating vs granting permissions

+'Delegating' and 'granting' permissions are separate but related concepts.
+Permissions are 'granted' to individual users, while they are 'delegated' as grantable by publishing managers.

+When a permission is delegated, then, publishing managers have the authority to grant the permission to users they manage.
+When the 'signin' permission is delegated, publishing managers can grant or remove access to the given application.

 ## For the current user (self)